 The idea of " first screen" and " second screen" is no longer relevant to marketers as consumers never had a device by device mind set.
 Screens have blended together.
 Consumers want a seamless and consistent experience, digitally and offline.
 It is now incumbent upon marketing to guide a holistic marketing strategy and customer experience.

 Mobile is mainstream now, and will continue to grow and dominate.
 Marketers now need to put mobile at the center of the omnichannel journey.
 Driven by Facebook, we'll see more on-demand services brought to Messenger platforms.
 Social is mobile.
 As mobile apps are the primary way people access social media.
 Start consideration with mobile and evolve the design up to larger screens, implementing strategies that touch the consumer's browsing and buying journey.
 This includes arming the floor sales force with mobile technology to check inventory, place orders or make a sale.

-Leaders in the omnichannel area include American Eagle, Sears, lululemon, and Selfridges.
+Leaders in the omnichannel area include Sephora American Eagle, lululemon, and Selfridges.